 c.
 Imprisonment: Imprisonment can be imposed for various offenses, such as assault and fraternization.

 e.
-Bad conduct discharge: A bad conduct discharge can be imposed for various offenses, such as insubordinate conduct and drug use.
+Bad conduct discharge: A discharge can be imposed for various offenses, such as insubordinate conduct and drug use.

 f.
 Reduction in rank: An individual's rank can be reduced as a penalty for certain offenses, such as insubordinate conduct and dereliction of duty.

 g.
-Fine: An individual can be fined as a penalty for certain offenses, such as drunkenness and larceny.
+Fine: An individual can be fined as a penalty for certain offenses, such as drunkenness and theft.

 h.
 Confinement on reduced pay: An individual can be confined to a military prison and have their pay reduced as a penalty for certain offenses, such as insubordinate conduct and desertion.